TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

 That's all :)

-## Check Live Demo on Github
+## Takeaways

-I've also prepared demo based on Nette Sandbox on Github - see [TomasVotruba/nette-single-action-presenter](https://github.com/TomasVotruba/nette-single-action-presenter).
+- Using framework agnostics controllers has its use cases. **The best are: API, backend-mostly and fast growing applications**.

-Or click right on [HomepagePresenter](https://github.com/TomasVotruba/nette-single-action-presenter/blob/master/app/presenters/HomepagePresenter.php)
+- Don't be afraid of `__invoke()`.
+It is your friend, mainly for future.

-## How is Your Presenter Doing?
+- **Use Strong types over String types and forget the magic**.

-And how do you approach using presenters/controllers in Nette?
+### How do YOU approach using controller (in Nette)?

 - Do you use components?
 - Do you know why you depend on Nette?
 - Do you try some other approach than traditional one?

-Let me know in the comments please.
+Let me know in the comments.
+I always like to here different opinions.